DOD Federal Tuition Assistance

 Q: What is tuition assistance?

 A: Tuition assistance is money that the military pays accredited institutions for the cost of tuition towards a degree or certificate.
-Tuition assistance is an additional education benefit separate from and on top of the GI Bill.
+Tuition assistance is an additional education benefit separate from and on top of the VA Education Benefit.

 Q: How do students apply?